KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     >An `id` attribute can be added by typing a `#` and then the name of the id you'd like to set.

-    2. Nested inside the container `div` create a second `div` element with the class `row`
-    >Type `div.row` and press the tab key
+    2. Nested inside the container `div` create another `div` element with the class `row`.
+Type `div.row` and press the `tab` key

     3. Inside the row `div` add a third div with the class  `col-sm-12`
-    >Classes are often used to apply styling to elements - we will learn about stylingnext month.
-Here we're setting your page up to later show you the difference between an unstyled page and a styled page.
-Don't worry too much about what the classes mean right now - we're focusing on the HTML this month.
+    >Classes are often used to apply styling to elements - we will learn about styling next month.
+We'll see this in action later in the worksheet.
+For now, don't worry too much about what the classes mean - we're focusing on the HTML this month.

     4. Save the page, switch over to Google Chrome and reload.
-Even though we've started adding content to the body section there is still nothing we can see.
+Even though we've started adding content to the body section there is still nothing to see.

 2. Use emmet to add the main header of your page using an `h1` tag inside the `div.col-sm-12` element.
 Type `h1` then press the `tab` key.
 Don't forget to write the name of your cocktail lounge between the opening and closing tags!